How To Clean A Carbon Steel Wok

 Your clean wok is now ready to be seasoned, and this is another vital step in wok care.
 If you miss this step, you may find that food sticks to your wok pan surface, making it much more difficult to cook as you’d like, and more challenging to subsequently clean.
 Unseasoned woks are also more prone to rust.

 While it can be tempting to soak your wok, it is actually best to gently clean any food debris that’s stuck on during the cooking process as soon as you can after using it.
-Obviously you don’t want to scratch your wok.
-However, if it's a carbon steel wok, you don't have to be too gentle with it, it can be scrub with a metal scrubber.
+The easiest way to clean your wok is to use warm water on warm wok.
+If it's a carbon steel wok, you don't have to be too gentle with it, it can be scrub with a metal scrubber for those stubborn stains.

 You can also use a little bit of soap.
 The key here is to dry it properly after washing it.
 This way you are essentially seasoning your wok every time you use it.